 When using a debit card to pay for claims, there are certain claims which are not automatically substantiated at the point of sale and require additional documentation (receipts that indicate the date of service, the vendor, the nature of the service and cost).
-For unsubstantiated claims identified by our administrator, you will receive 3 notifications requesting additional documentation.
-Following the 3rd notice, debit cards will be inactivated until claim receipt documentation is received.
-For any unsubstantiated claims remaining after the third notice, the amount of the claims will be added to your W2 income.
+For unsubstantiated claims identified by our administrator, You will receive three notifications requesting additional documentation.
+Following the second notice, debit cards will be inactivated until claim receipt documentation is received.

+IMPORTANT: For any unsubstantiated HCFSA claims remaining after the third notice, the full amount of the claim(s) will be added to Your W2 income and taxed accordingly.
+For any unsubstantiated HRA claims remaining after the third notice, the full amount of the unsubstantiated claim will be garnished from Your paycheck.
 Please remember to save all claim receipts.
-Remember: You are responsible for managing your HCFSA and HRA funds.
+Remember: You are responsible for managing Your HRA funds and confirming with Kaiser that all claims have been fully substantiated within the plan year and/or rollover period.